Jump to content

 Your ability to learn new languages.

-NOTE: Each Character starts out with the Language Skill as their Class skill and also already Trained.
+NOTE: Each Character starts out with the Language Skill as a Favored skill and thus already Trained.
 Learn more about what this means here.
-This also applies to any languages learned to mean that all Language Skills are always Class and Trained.
+This also applies to any languages learned, meaning that all Language Skills are always favored and trained.
 All Language skills do NOT have their rank limited by Character level.
-Whenever you spend a Skill point in the Main Language skill to learn a new Language immediately write the new Language down on the Character sheet and give it 1 Rank.
+Whenever you spend a Skill point in the Main Language skill to learn a new Language, immediately write the new Language down on the Character sheet and give it 1 Rank.

 Check

-For Learned Languages: Any Language that the Character already understands they do not need to roll for unless the communication is messed up in some way such as a gabled transmission or the electronic message is corrupted.
+For Learned Languages: Any Language that the Character already understands, they do not need to roll for unless the communication is messed up in some way, such as a garbled transmission or the electronic message is corrupted.
 The Character can also attempt to understand the language better then there Rank.
-For example, if a Lepidonian attempts to speak in Human even though they have a rank of 2 the meaning may be lost in translation and it will require a roll to ensure that the Human listening understands correctly.
+For example, if a Lepidonian attempts to speak in Human even though they have a rank of 2, the meaning may be lost in translation, and it will require a roll to ensure that the Human listener understands correctly.

 Identify

 You can use the Main Language skill to attempt to identify a language you do not have a Rank in.
 The DC is 15 for common major species languages and 25 for minor languages.
-For any language you have a Rank it you automatically recognize it without rolling unless it is garbled or the text is smudged/corrupted.
-Only when the communication is in some way messed up that you need to roll to attempt to identify a language you already know.
+For any language, if you have a Rank it, you automatically recognize it without rolling, unless the text is garbled or smudged/corrupted.
+Only when the communication is in some way messed up do you need to roll to attempt to identify a language you already know.

 Try Again

-When attempting to understand what someone is saying, either through "noise" in communication or speaking between a language barrier the player cannot re-roll.
-It is in the moment and if you cannot understand then you will have to attempt to have the other person repeat.
-Your ability to communicate this request is based on your skill rank or a Charisma check if you do not know the language but are attempting to communicate non-the-less.
-If it is not good enough to be able to convey the desire to have the message repeated you cannot attempt to make another check.
+When attempting to understand what someone is saying, either due to "noise" in communication or when speaking through a language barrier, the player cannot re-roll.
+It is in the moment, and if you cannot understand, you will have to ask the other person to repeat.
+Your ability to communicate this request is based on your skill rank or a Charisma check if you do not know the language, but are attempting to communicate nonetheless.
+If it is not sufficient to convey the desire to have the message repeated, you cannot attempt another check.

 You cannot re-roll for other messages unless it is a recorded message that is garbled or otherwise messed up.
-You know what you know and to learn more you will need to have a higher rank in that language or find someone that does.
-If the message is messed up taking 20 will give the Player an auto success.
+You know what you know, and to learn more, you will need to have a higher rank in that language or find someone who does.
+If the message is messed up, taking 20 will grant the Player an auto-success.

 Special